Integrating ethical, societal and environmental issues into algorithm design courses

 \section{The case study: Technical Issues Related to Time-Dependent Shortest Paths}

-\supprime{ {\em Quand le GPS affiche “heure d’arrivée”, moi je lis “temps à battre”.}} In Section~\ref{sec:comput}, we first introduce notations and recall the basic principles of shortest path algorithms, with an emphasis on the subpath optimality property which is a prerequisite for using dynamic programming.
+In Section~\ref{sec:comput}, we first introduce notations and recall the basic principles of shortest path algorithms, with an emphasis on the subpath optimality property which is a prerequisite for using dynamic programming.
 In Section~\ref{sec:conditions}, we introduce time-dependent cost functions that allow us to take traffic conditions into account, and we show that the subpath optimality property is no longer verified in the general case, thus preventing us from using dynamic programming.
 In Sections~\ref{sec:graphedEtat} and~\ref{sec:cond} we describe two different ways for restoring this property so that classic shortest paths algorithms may be used.